gbhjester/sinsmeshconv/README.md

 ## ISSUES
+Exported models are flipped on the x axis.

-Exported models and uv maps are flipped on the x axis.
+Exported uv maps are (sometimes?) flipped on the x axis.

 Exported vertices are not weighted to any bone.